fafalone/UIRibbonDemoAdvanced/README.md

 -To avoid visual glitching on resizing the Form to larger sizes on Windows 10/11, set the Form HasDC property to  False.
 This will not affect anything else in 99% of apps, but see further details below or in the frmMain ReadMe for specifics and alternatives.

  ## Changelog
+(Version 4.0.2, 18 Feb 2025) Minor adjustments to some string contents and build settings.
+No code or XML changes.

 (Version 4.0.1, 17 Feb 2025) Initial release of Advanced demo.

  ## New Ribbon Features